Medical Industry Brand Guide

 Blue: Cleanliness, professionalism, calming

 It’s no coincidence that these colors are so prevalent in the healthcare industry.
-Seeing them evokes certain feelings and connotations that are beneficial to the brand message you are trying to send.
+Seeing them evokes certain feelings and connotations that are beneficial to the medical industry brand guide message you are trying to send.

 Image via Flickr by Kaz Andrew